-Here’s the copycat recipe for the popular Pon de Ring donut from Mr. Donut in Japan!
+Here’s my copycat recipe for the popular Pon de Ring Donut from Mr. Donut in Japan!
 They are soft, airy, bouncy, and chewy all at the same time!
 The mochi-like texture is unique and different from traditional donuts.
-Enjoy them with classic glaze or matcha glaze.
+Enjoy them with either a classic or matcha glaze.

-Melt the butter in the microwave or in a saucepan over the stove and let cool slightly.
-Crack 2 eggs in a bowl and beat them with a whisk.
+Melt the butter in the microwave or in a saucepan on the stove and let it cool slightly.
+Crack the eggs in a bowl and beat them with a whisk.
 Set aside.

-In the bowl of a stand mixer (or a large mixing bowl), combine whole milk (110 ºF or 43 ºC - slightly warmer than body temperature) and instant yeast, and then add ½ tsp sugar from the 50 g (¼ cup) sugar you prepared.
+In the bowl of a stand mixer (or a large mixing bowl), combine the whole milk (110ºF or 43ºC--slightly warmer than body temperature) and instant yeast.
+Then, take ½ tsp sugar from the sugar you measured earlier for every 24 donuts you're making and add it to the milk and yeast.
 Whisk the mixture well.
 Set aside for 5-10 minutes.
-NOTE: If you wonder why I hydrated instant yeast (even though it’s not Active Dry Yeast), please read the post.
+Note: If you wonder why I hydrated the instant yeast (even though it’s not active dry yeast), please read the post.

 Prepare a large mixing bowl and sift the tapioca flour and all-purpose flour through a fine-mesh sieve.
 Whisk to combine.

 Set the stand mixer with a flat beater attachment.
 Add the rest of the sugar and beaten egg to the milk mixture.

 Beat on low speed (Speed 2 on my KitchenAid Professional HD stand mixer) for 1 minute until combined (or, stir with a wooden spoon).